Skip to Main Navigation

 Economic Outlook

-Global and regional developments are important drivers of Namibia’s economic performance, as well as fiscal and external positions, as the country is highly reliant on commodity exports and Southern African Customs Union (SACU) transfers.
+Global and regional developments are important drivers of Namibia’s economic performance, as well as of fiscal and external positions, as the country is highly reliant on commodity exports and Southern African Customs Union (SACU) transfers.

 Development Challenges